maistra/xns-informer/README.md

-This library provides a method to create informers for any resource type that work across a dynamic set of namespaces, as well as a code generation tool that can generate packages containing informer factories for sets of types that are API compatible with existing versions.
-A cross-namespace version of the informer factory for Kubernetes API types is included.
+This library provides a method to create informers for any resource type that work across a dynamic set of namespaces, as well as a code generation tool that can generate packages containing informer factories for sets of types that are (mostly) API compatible with existing versions.
+A cross-namespace version of the informer factory for Kubernetes and Istio API types is included.

 ## Example